 SteelSeries Arctis 1 – Lightweight Headset With Mic

-Compatible with all current platforms, it takes a style quite similar to other Arctis headgears, however, with a more classic headband.
-Comfort remains, in particular to its ear cups with a pleasant and breathable coating.
+Compatible with all current platforms, it takes a style similar to other Arctis headgear with a more classic headband.
+Comfort remains, particularly its ear cups with a pleasant and breathable coating.

-For the rest, we enjoy a sound that is still correct for the price, despite the bass perhaps a little too present for our taste.
-Special mention for the fully retractable microphone, very practical!
+For the rest, we enjoy a sound that is still correct for the price, despite the bass perhaps being too present for our taste.
+Special mention for the fully retractable microphone.
+It is very practical!

 - Wired headset (3.5 mm)